* 20th Anniversary: 2003 to 2023 *

 2) the change in westerly component of wind as you go north.

-advection respectively.
+Vorticity shear and advection are the two mechanisms.
 The maximum and minimum weather map symbols can appear and disappear quickly.
-That makes them more difficult to track from the map on one time frame to the subsequent atmosphere diagrams.
+This makes it harder to track them from one map to the next.
+There's vorticity shear and advection.

 Search this site for more information now.

 How many of these have you seen before?

 The weather map symbols described here show air features beyond the ones you normally see.

 Do you have concerns about air pollution in your area??

 Perhaps modelling air pollution will provide the answers to your question.

 That is what I do on a full-time basis.
 Find out if it is necessary for your project.

 on the StuffintheAir facebook page